jewelsjacobs/express-mock-data-server/README.md

-# Simple Mock Api Server for GUI
+# Simple Mock Api Data Server

 Just a simple mock api server that serves static JSON files from a folder structure using ExpressJS.